Battle of Heartbreak Ridge: Operation Touchdown

 On Heartbreak Ridge the KPA 23rd Regiment, 13th Division, defended Hill 851, backed by its sister regiments, the 21st and 19th.
 The 21st was to the immediate rear and the 19th defended the Sat'ae-ri Valley.
-On 10 October, Colonel Daniels' 2nd Battalion had swung down from Heartbreak Ridge and taken possession of Hill 520, a little over 1 mi south of the town of Mundung-ni.
+On 10 October, Daniels' 2nd Battalion had swung down from Heartbreak Ridge and taken possession of Hill 520, a little over 1 mi south of the town of Mundung-ni.
 Hill 520 was the end of an east-west ridge spur leading to Hill 851.
-During the next two days, the 1st and French Battalions inched north toward the objective, bunker by bunker, taking few prisoners in the bitter fighting.
-The KPA/PVA on Hill 951 had to be killed or wounded before they would cease resistance.
-Colonel Craven's 3rd Battalion shifted to the spur between Hills 520 and 851 to apply pressure from the west.
-Finally at daybreak on 13 October, Monclar's French troops stormed the peak and after thirty days of hard combat, Heartbreak Ridge was in the possession of the 23rd Infantry.
+Over the next two days, the 1st and French Battalions inched north toward the objective, bunker by bunker, taking few prisoners in the bitter fighting.
+The KPA/PVA on Hill 951 had to be killed or wounded before they would give up.
+Craven's 3rd Battalion shifted to the spur between Hills 520 and 851 to apply pressure from the west.
+Finally at daybreak on 13 October, Monclar's French troops stormed the peak and after 30 days of hard combat, Heartbreak Ridge was in the possession of the 23rd Infantry.

 Aftermath

 The costs of the long battle were high for both sides.
-The 2nd Infantry Division had suffered over 3,700 casualties during the 13 September to 15 October period, with the 23rd Regiment and its attached French Battalion incurring almost half of this total.
+The 2nd Infantry Division suffered over 3,700 casualties during the 13 September to 15 October period, with the 23rd Regiment and its attached French Battalion incurring almost half of this total.
 The KPA 6th, 12th and 13th Divisions and the PVA 204th Division all suffered heavily.
 Estimates by the 2nd Division of the KPA/PVA losses totaled close to 25,000 men.
 Approximately half of these casualties had come during the Touchdown operation.
 The increase in casualties had been accompanied by a similar rise in ammunition expenditures.
-Besides the millions of rounds of small arms ammunition that were used, the 2nd Division received the following artillery support: 76mm gun 62,000 rounds; 105mm howitzer 401,000 rounds; 155mm howitzer 84,000 rounds; and 8-inch howitzer 13,000 rounds.
-The division's mortar crews sent over 119,000 rounds of 60mm, 81mm and 4.2-inch mortar fire and the 57mm and 75mm recoilless rifle teams directed nearly 18,000 rounds at the KPA/PVA.
+Besides the millions of rounds of small arms ammunition that were used, the 2nd Division received the following artillery support: 76 mm gun 62,000 rounds; 105 mm howitzer 401,000 rounds; 155 mm howitzer 84,000 rounds; and 8-inch howitzer 13,000 rounds.
+The division's mortar crews sent over 119,000 rounds of 60 mm, 81mm and 4.2-inch mortar fire and the 57 mm and 75 mm recoilless rifle teams directed nearly 18,000 rounds at the KPA/PVA.
 Although there were shortages in some types of ammunition at the theater level, Van Fleet had given the 2nd Division commander permission to fire "all the ammunition thought necessary to take the positions."
 To supplement the artillery support given the division, the Fifth Air Force flew 842 sorties over the Heartbreak Ridge area and loosed 250 tons of bombs on the KPA/PVA.
 Against the deep bunkers of the KPA, anything less than a direct hit was ineffective.